wholefoodsbroccoli/debate-dragons/docs/why.md

 ## Okay okay, you got me!
 How can I participate if I'm interested?

-[^1]: There are surprisingly many instances of our club members getting into relationships if it's a selling point???
+[^1]: There are surprisingly many instances of our club members dating???
+If that's a selling point???